Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Model Collapse in Self-Consuming Chain of Diffusion Finetuning

 \subsection{Problem setting \& Experimental Setup}

-\paragraph{Chain of Diffusion} We begin with formally defining the self-consuming chain of diffusion finetuning.
-Given a pretrained generative model $M_0$, an original training image set $D_0 = \{ x_{0, i} | i \in [0, N-1] \}$, and a prompt set $P = \{ y_{i} | i \in [0, N-1] \}$, where $N$ is the number of total images in the dataset, each image $x_{0, i}$ is paired with a corresponding text prompt $y_i$. $M_{k+1}$ is a model finetuned from $M_0$ using the generated image set $D_k = \{ x_{k, i} | i \in [0, N-1] \}$ and the prompt set $P$, which simulates a common adaptation case of a pretrained generative model with a personally collected dataset.
+\textbf{Chain of Diffusion.} We begin with formally defining the self-consuming Chain of Diffusion finetuning.
+Given a pretrained generative model $M_0$, an original training image set $D_0 = \{ x_{0, i} | i \in [0, N-1] \}$, and a prompt set $P = \{ y_{i} | i \in [0, N-1] \}$, where $N$ is the number of total images in the dataset, each image $x_{0, i}$ is paired with a corresponding text prompt $y_i$. $M_{k+1}$ is a model finetuned from $M_0$ using the generated image set $D_k = \{ x_{k, i} | i \in [0, N-1] \}$ and the prompt set $P$, which simulates a fully synthetic loop~\cite{alemohammad2023self}.
 Then, $M_{k+1}$ generates a set of images $D_{k+1}$ for the next iteration using the prompt set $P$:

-During the Chain of Diffusion, $M_0$ and $P$ are fixed across all the iterations.
-To maintain the same size of training dataset, we generate one image per text prompt for all iterations.
-The overall pipeline of the Chain of Diffusion is shown in Figure~\ref{figure:introduction}\ref{figure:diagram}.
+During the Chain of Diffusion, $M_0$ and $P$ are fixed across iterations, and one image is generated per one prompt to maintain the dataset size for all iterations.
+The overall pipeline is shown in Figure~\ref{figure:diagram}.
+We note that this setting is consistent with \cite{shumailov2023curse, fu2024towards, guo_curious_2024, briesch2023large, alemohammad2023self}.